hoanhan101/hraft/PROPOSAL.md

   > the idea of sharding.

   > One more interesting thing here is their language choice.
 They choose Go
   > for their course.
-I am kind of debating whether I should go or not.
+I am kind of debating whether I should go with Go or
+  > Python.

 - Deliverables:
   - A minimum working version of Raft.